-- Tuition Support - Funding administered by the Graduate School that covers tuition and health insurance.
+- Tuition and Health Insurance Support - Funding administered by the Graduate School that covers the cost of tuition and health insurance.

-- Assistantships and Employment - Graduate assistantships involve working up to 20 hours per week for a stipend.
+- Assistantships and Employment - Graduate assistantships requiring working up to 20 hours per week for a stipend.
 Teaching assistantships may involve the activities of teaching a course while research assistantships involve assisting faculty on research projects.